5660-eth/IGUARD/draft-eip.md

 The standard defines a new role `guard` and regulates the permissions of `owner` and `guard` as follows

-`owner`: when the guard of the NFT is empty, `owner` can transfer the NFT, and also set `guard`.
+`owner`（Including authorized operators, which will not be described in detail below）: when the guard of the NFT is empty, `owner` can transfer the NFT, and also set `guard`.
 However, when `guard` already exists for the NFT, `owner` cannot modify `guard`, and cannot transfer the NFT.

 `guard`: The `guard` can remove its own `guard` identity or transfer the NFT to a specified address.
 For example, the `guard` can be set as the cold wallet address of the NFT holder, or an address trusted by the NFT holder.
 After the `owner` address of the NFT is abnormal, the `guard` can call the contract to transfer the NFT to the specified address.